cerner/terra-toolkit/README.md

 - Install with [npm](https://www.npmjs.com): `npm install terra-toolkit --save-dev`

+Terar toolkit uses docker to run selenium to ensure a consistent testing environment locally and in continuous integration build systems.
+To use nightwatch with terra toolkit you must install docker on your machine: https://www.docker.com/

 ## Webdriver.io Utility
 [Webdriver.io](http://webdriver.io/) is a framework for writing webdriver powered tests to validate functionality in browsers.
 Webdriver.io also provides easy services for setting up selenium, starting webpack and static servers, as well as accessibilty and visual regression testing.